The Aluminum Plant – Pilea cadierei [py-LEE-uh kad-ee-AIR-eye] is a bushy little plant with distinct markings on the leaves.

 Soil and Transplanting

 The aluminum plant requires a potting soil mixture with good drainage.
-If the container doesn’t have drainage holes, add a layer of charcoal or gravel to the bottom.
+Soggy soil will lead to root rot.
+If the container doesn’t have adequate drainage holes, add a layer of charcoal or gravel to the bottom.

 The water will eventually drain from the potting mixture and into the charcoal or gravel.